 Pouting Brouni: "What am I, a body pillow!?"

-- It is possible for Ghosts to possessnote your Dragoons' bunkers.
+It is possible for Ghosts to possessnote Their possession skill causes the target to suffer any damage the user takesyour Dragoons' bunkers.

 Anyone who's played the series long enough knows to never trust squirrels, as they are notorious for field events in which they steal the player's Warp Wires / Ariadne Threads.
 In the locked-off section of the 2nd stratum, there are Fire Squirrel enemies that can destroy your Ariadne Threads WITH A BATTLE SKILL.
 Even more blackly amusing: Fire Squirrels only use their Thread-burning skill when they are the last enemy in their formation, almost as though it was a gesture of spite over losing the fight.

 In the fifth stratum, you'll encounter Steel Acorns that occasionally "square up" one turn and then explode the next, attempting to inflict the Stone ailment to the entire party, but without doing any damage at all.
 However, Stone status got a Nerf in this game by not being counted as death and by becoming temporary, wearing off after a random number of turns or after the battle ends.
 So if the only enemies left are Steel Acorns and they "square up", you can sit back and relax as they pointlessly explode and give you the win, and imagine your squad of fighters turning to stone with smug grins on their faces knowing they'll just turn back to normal and continue on their way seconds later.